 We work to foster greater communication among theatre critics in the United States and abroad, to improve the training and development of critics at different stages of their careers, to advocate absolute freedom of expression in theatre and theatre criticism – including the individual critic’s right to disagree with the opinions of colleagues – and to increase public awareness of the theatre as an important national resource.

 Benefits of Membership

 ATCA offers valuable professional and networking opportunities through twice yearly conferences.
-In a typical year, members gather for a five-day annual conference in a major theatre center outside New York, as well as for a shorter meeting in New York or at some theater festival.
+In a typical year, members gather for a four-day annual conference in a major theatre center outside New York, as well as for a shorter meeting in New York or elsewhere, perhaps at some theater festival.
 In addition to panels, workshops, seminars, guest speakers, discussions with regional and national theater practitioners and a sampling of the region’s theatres, there’s ample opportunity to talk shop and socialize with others in the profession.

 ATCA also offers occasional other opportunities for educational and personal enrichment.
 As do the annual conferences, weekend seminars and study tours help critics sharpen their skills and widen their cultural horizons.

 In addition to these conferences and meetings, ATCA provides information through email and on its website about current trends in theatre, the ethical dilemmas critics face, and upcoming international seminars and workshops through the International Association of Theatre Critics, of which ATCA is the American affiliate.

 ATCA members also join in supporting new plays.
 Each year ATCA administers more than $50,000 in awards for new plays and emerging playwrights.
 Members also make a recommendation to the American Theatre Wing for the Regional Theatre Tony Award© and vote on inductees to the Theater Hall of Fame.